go-delve/delve/Documentation/usage/dlv_dap.md

 ### Options

 ```
-      --connect string   host:port of the DAP client when running in reverse mode.
+      --client-addr string   host:port where the DAP client is waiting for the DAP server to dial in
 ```

 ### Options inherited from parent commands